micheledusi/Deckz/src/model/score.typ

   return rank-presence
 }

+/// Sort the given cards by their rank.
+/// This function returns a dictionary where the keys are the ranks and the values are arrays of cards that have that rank.
+///
+/// -> dictionary
+#let sort-cards-by-rank(
+  /// The cards to sort by rank.
+This can be a list or any iterable collection of card codes.
+  /// -> array
+  cards,
+  /// If true, the function will add an entry for each rank, even if the rank does not appear in the cards.
+  /// This entry will have the rank as the key and an empty array as the value.
+  /// Default: false
+  /// -> bool
+  add-zero: false,
+  /// If true, the function will also count cards that are not valid according to the `extract-card-data` function.
+  /// If false, the function will simply ignore invalid cards.
+(No error will be raised.)
+  /// Default: false
+  /// -> bool
+  allow-invalid: false,
+) = {
+  let cards-by-rank = if add-zero {
+    // Initialize a dictionary with all ranks set to an empty array ranks.keys().map((rank) => (rank, ())).to-dict()
+  } else {
+    (:) // Initialize an empty dictionary to hold the sorted cards }
+  for card in cards {
+    let card-data = extract-card-data(card)
+    if card-data.rank != none or allow-invalid {
+      let current-cards = cards-by-rank.at(card-data.rank, default: ())
+      cards-by-rank.insert(card-data.rank, current-cards + (card, )) // Append the card to the list for its rank }
+  }
+  return cards-by-rank
+}

 /// Get the count of each suit in the given cards.
 /// This function returns a dictionary where the keys are the suits and the values are the counts of how many times each suit appears in the provided cards.
 ///